scriptotek/library-sql/_episodes/02-basic-queries.md

 ## Order of execution

 Another note for ordering.
 We don’t actually have to display a column to sort by it.
-For example, let’s say we want to order the articles by their ISSN, but we only want to see Authors and Titles.
+For example, let’s say we want to order the first authors that published in november by their citation count, but not show the citation count:

 ~~~
-SELECT authors, title FROM articles WHERE issns = '2067-2764|2247-6202' ORDER BY date ASC, first_author ASC;
+SELECT first_author FROM articles WHERE month='11' ORDER BY citation_count DESC;
 ~~~
 {: .sql}